 I thought it would be fun to include a directional sign for the wedding with the couple’s name on it.
-For this sign I used a plain rectanglar board and lightly painted it in white.
+For this sign I used a plain rectangular board and lightly painted it white to look distressed.
 The inspiration for this sign was Fleur Delacour’s wedding dress from the movie, which was white and black.

-I created the words using my Cricut and black vinyl.
+I created the words using my Cricut and Black Cricut Vinyl.

 Fonts Used: Anglican Text